NVIDIA/NeMo-Guardrails/docs/getting_started/6_topical_rails/README.md

      bot refuse to respond about criminal activity
    ```

-   Now, let's reload the config and try again:
+   Reload the configuration and try another message:

    ```python
    config = RailsConfig.from_path("./config")